Z3TA/webide/README.txt

 For the optimal text experience, try different system/OS font settings on your local machine, like hinting etc.

 Example: Turn off anti-alias in Windows: Control Panel > Performance Options Visual Effects.
-Uncheck "Smooth edges of screen fonts"
+Un-check "Smooth edges of screen fonts"

 You can find 'DejaVu Sans Mono' and 'Liberation Mono' in gfx/font, which should look good both with and without anti-alias.
 (You might have to install the fonts to your system to make them work in the editor!)